AC350144/CPSC_362_Group_Activity_1/README.md

 - Users can upload pictures to accompany their listings.
 - Moderators can remove listings that have been reported as scams.
 - A rating system for each user, with separate scores for renters and rentees.
+- Integrated map system for viewing nearby locations and areas.

 ### Non-functional Requirements
 - Engaging user experience to encourage feedback and growth.